freespottie

 By the time that he hit college, Jones knew that creating music was his passion.
 At Morehouse College, he formed a band called the Luv Monkeyz with a couple of like-minded individuals similarly obsessed with music.
 In addition to rapping, he honed a talent for creating beats after receiving an MPC.

-As he creates and prepares for the future, Jones isn’t guided by a compass pointing him towards fame or fortune.
-He plans to use music, in addition to being a manner of expression, to teach and outreach to others as similarly invested in it as he is.
+As he creates and prepares for the future, Jones isn’t guided by a compass pointing to superficial accomplishments.
+He plans to use music – in addition to being a manner of expression – to teach and outreach to others as similarly invested in it as he is.
 Jones plans to make music a way through which he lives his life and shares it with others in the form of mentorship, teaching, and creating a hip-hop residency for aspiring musicians to craft and workshop their art.